 What Can You Use it to Do?

-Water Reporter is an open, social, and interactive source which allows you to share your local observations with others, view what others are posting, comment on posts and issues, and create connections.
+Water Reporter is an open, social, and interactive source that allows you to share your local observations with others, view what others are posting, comment on posts and issues, and create connections.
 Every time you use Water Reporter, you’re interacting with your whole watershed.
 Users can use the information on Water Reporter to organize stream cleanups, propel citizen science campaigns, and lead restoration efforts in their watersheds.

 What to capture:

-Beauty shots of the watershed
+Beauty shots that celebrate the watershed